-The 2011 Annual General Meeting, like the Annual General Meetings in 2007, 2008, 2009 and 2010, resolved on a cash-based option programme related to the Ratos's investments in portfolio companies.
+The 2012 Annual General Meeting, like all Annual General Meetings since 2007, resolved on a cash-based option programme related to the Ratos's investments in portfolio companies.
 The programmes are carried out through the issue of synthetic options that are transferred at market price.
 The programme gives key people within Ratos an opportunity to share in the growth in value of the portfolio companies.
-If the value growth on Ratos's investment in the portfolio company concerned exceeds 15% per year, the options will have a value.
+It is not until Ratos's average annual return exceeds 15% per year that the options have a value.
 The total value of the issued options at the closing date will be a maximum of 3% of the difference between the actual realised value for Ratos's investment at the closing date and the cost increased by 15% per year.